 But the recent shutdown was not the reason the 2018 CFC only raised $90 million in 2018, vs. more than $167 million in 2016.

 Many thought the 2018 CFC would rebound at least a little from the disastrous 2017 campaign, with its nearly $66 million decline in giving.
-The hope was that the big delays caused by the roll-out of the 2017 changes – plus the many glitches with the new online CFC giving portal – caused a lot of that 2017 decline.
+They hoped the big delays caused by the roll-out of the 2017 changes – plus the many glitches with the new online CFC giving portal – caused a lot of that 2017 decline.

 The 2018 campaign started much earlier than in 2017, and the giving portal’s search engine functioned much better.
 But the CFC didn’t rebound.